ualibraries/ace-audit-manager/README.md

 The following environment variables control the docker setup:

-* ACE_AUDIT_SHARES - host directory containing archival content to mount into ace-am docker container which it should audit.
+* ACE_AUDIT_SHARES - host directory containing archival content to mount into the docker container so ACE audit manager can audit it.
 Defaults to /mnt
 * ACE_AUDIT_DBSTORE - host directory where persistant mysql dbstore files should go.
 Defaults to creating a temporary docker volume

 ## Deployment

-A docker-compose example using mysql is located at [compose/fixity](https://github.com/ualibraries/ace-audit-manager/tree/master/compose/fixity).
+A [docker-compose](https://github.com/ualibraries/ace-audit-manager/blob/master/compose/fixity/docker-compose.yml) example using mysql is located within the [compose/fixity](https://github.com/ualibraries/ace-audit-manager/tree/master/compose/fixity) subdirectory.

 To test out ACE Audit Manager, run the following commands: